d-rowe/pymused/README.md

   - [x] Pitch.interval(name): Returns a Pitch an interval away
   - [ ] Pitch.from_tuple(name, accidental, octave)
   - [ ] Pitch.from_key(key): Set pitch from key on piano.
 Use most common names (optional sharp or flat key arg)
-  - [ ] Add add and sub methods that return interval
+  - [ ] Add support for n flats, sharps, and diminishments/augmentations.
+Done with accidental object.

 - ##### Interval object
   - [x] Interval.from_between(pitch, pitch): Set interval from two pitches
   - [x] Interval.from_string(name): Set interval from interval name
-  - [ ] Add add and sub methods that return interval
+  - [x] Add add and sub methods that return interval

+- ###### Documentation

+  - [ ] Create documentation section